 - Now, let’s go to the product rows.
 Beside every column, a list of dropdown items will lead you to change the default value.
 Currently, these options are available in that dropdown: Shortcode, Custom Text, Custom HTML, Yes/No, and Custom Star Rating.

 When you compare multiple products, you may want to highlight a particular one to get it noticed by the customers.
-Well, AzonPress has the perfect solution for it: you can pre-select a product to ensure grabbing user’s best attention to that particular one.
+AzonPress has the perfect solution: you can pre-select a product to ensure grabbing the user’s best attention to that particular one.

-- Give it a Primary Color so the column stands out from others and you can ensure a better user engagement.
+- Give it a Primary Color, so the column stands out from others, and you can ensure better user engagement.
 To set

 a differenttext color to the heading, use the Secondary Color.

-- If you want to show the table title and description switch these two options on from the Appearance Settings available on the right side.
+- If you want to show the table title and description, switch these two options from the Appearance Settings available on the right side.